 Protect Your Dehumidifier From Mold Infestation Growth

-As dehumidifiers remove moisture from air, they themselves are more prone to moisture buildup.
+As dehumidifiers remove moisture from the air, they themselves are more prone to moisture buildup.
 They become the “magnet,” so to speak, for moisture and mold in your home.
 With this in mind, it’s essential to maintain a regular cleaning schedule for your dehumidifier.
 Clean according to manufacturer instructions, and be sure to change air filters on time.
 The last thing you want is for your new dehumidifier to become the victim of mold growth!

 Contact Lamunyon Mold For Mold Dehumidification In Manhattan, KS